Celebrate the Heart of Country, Americana, and Roots Music!

 This song was written by Sharon Vaughn and was first recorded by Waylon Jennings for his 1976 album Wanted!
 The Outlaws.
 And like many other cover songs immortalized by Willie Nelson, this song was no exception.
 The song was his debut single from his The Electric Horseman album, which also served as a soundtrack to the film of the same name starred by Robert Redford and Jane Fonda, where he also appeared.

-The song became his fifth number one on the country chart and was also chosen as one of the Top 100 Western songs of all time by the Western Writers of America.
+“My Heroes Have Always Been Cowboys” became his fifth number one on the country chart and was also chosen as one of the Top 100 Western songs of all time by the Western Writers of America.
 In 1992, it was also named as one of the Top 100 Country Songs of All Time.

 7. Angel Flying Too Close to the Ground, 1980

-Angel Flying Too Close to the Ground was a song written and performed by Willie Nelson as part of his film Honeysuckle Rose soundtrack.
+Angel Flying Too Close to the Ground” was a song written and performed by Willie Nelson as part of his film Honeysuckle Rose soundtrack.
 The film was his first leading role in a major motion picture, and he was already 47 at the time.
 The song was released in January 1981 as the second single of the soundtrack and earned Nelson his seventh number one on the country charts.

 Aside from commercial success, the song also hit close to home as he would often dedicate it to his son Billy Nelson who died from suicide in 1991 during his live performances.
 Bob Dylan also covered the song for his 1983 album Infidels, while Alison Krauss recorded a cover for her 2017 release Windy City.